10 Major Ports In Europe

 Longitude: 4.3114605°

-The port of Antwerpen spreads over a total area of 120 sq. km with commercial and cargo operations.
+The Port of Antwerp spans 120 sq. km with commercial and cargo operations.
 The port’s infrastructure widely differs from its initial appearance in the 1800s.
-The overall control is under the port authority of Antwerp, with certain private controllers too.
+The overall control is under the port authority of Antwerp, with certain private controllers, too.

 Cargo Handling

-Antwerp handles over 14 thousand seagoing vessels every year being one of the 10 biggest ports in Europe.
-This translates into a cargo handling statistic of 393 million MT last year.
-Out of this, container vessels share 33% of the arrivals while tankers share 30%.
+Antwerp handles around 14,000 seagoing vessels annually, making it one of the 10 biggest ports in Europe, with a handling capacity of over 12 million TEUs.
+Container vessels share 33% of the arrivals, while tankers share 30%.

 Network and Layout

 The Antwerp port has a unique construction layout that holds over 7 locks.
 Daily operations take place with over 86 terminals for containers and various cargo handling.
-Meanwhile, a widespread piping network has over 1000 km length of pipes for cargo operations and routine work too.
+Meanwhile, a widespread piping network has over 1000 km of pipes for cargo operations and routine work, too.

 A robust rail network spreads well over 1000 km for efficient container handling.
 The port uses digital security monitoring systems for efficient operations.